Areg472/Ocean-plus-bot/README.md

 The bot requires 4 environment variables to run:
 - `TOKEN`: The bot token from the Discord developer portal.
 - `JEYY_API`: The API for the pat command.
-- `MISTRAL_API_KEY`: The API key for the prompt and transcribe commands
+- `MISTRAL_API_KEY`: The API key for the prompt and transcribe commands.